Written by: Mary Gerardine

 What is the difference between a real estate agent, broker, and a Realtor?

-real estate agent is licensed as a real estate salesperson that works for a licensed real estate broker.
-A real estate broker is licensed to work independently, manage a team of real estate agents, or run their own brokerage company.
-A Realtor is a designation given to a real estate agent or broker who is a member of the National Association of Realtors (NAR).
-Check out our Real Estate Agent vs Broker vs Realtor to learn more about each of their roles and responsibilities.
+A new real estate agent is a licensed professional that works for a real estate broker.
+A real estate broker is licensed to work independently, manage a team of real estate agents, oversee real estate transactions, or run their own brokerage company.

 How do real estate brokers make good money?

-Brokers are paid on commission and their earnings depend on the number and types of transactions they are able to close for their clients.
 These earnings can vary from month to month and from year to year depending on the housing market and the broker’s success in attracting clients.

 How can I become eligible to get a real estate broker license with a criminal history?